techidaily/site-ai-editing-video/source/_posts/looking-for-ways-to-compress-your-videos-for-instagram-keep-reading-to-know-about-some-of-the-best-video-compressors-for-instagram-for-2024.md

 Here are the step-by-step instructions to compress a video for Instagram.

-Step1Go to [Adobe Express](https://www.adobe.com/express/create)and click the “start for free” button.
+Step1Go to [Adobe Express](https://www.adobe.com/express/create) and click the “start for free” button.

 ![click on start for free button](https://images.wondershare.com/filmora/article-images/2022/07/compress-video-for-instagram-10.jpg)